dipankardas011/dipankardas-portfolio/content/diary/Feb25.md

 description = "Let's talk about my February 2025"
 +++

+# Date 2025-02-17
+* writing blog post on m wasip2 experience
+* reading patents
+* learning about database locks in mariadb and more hands on db dumps and restore

 # Date 2025-02-16
 * Ambassador pattern
 * writing blog post for ksctl release v2